 Whistler is about 2 hours north of Vancouver.
-We flew into Vancouver, rented a jeep, and then started our journey north.
-Whistler is an absolutely beautiful and fun little ski resort town with lots of shops and restaurants in walking distance.
+My husband and I have visited Whistler twice, and both times we flew into Vancouver, rented a jeep, and then started our journey north.
+Our first visit was during the summer, which was BEAUTIFUL, so we decided we HAD to come back in the winter, which was just as beautiful.
+Both times we were lucky enough to be upgraded to first class, which is always an added bonus to start off your trip!
+Whistler, BC is an absolutely brilliant and fun little ski resort town with lots of shops and restaurants in walking distance.

 Summit Lodge Boutique Hotel